 Making your Promise - whether you're a girl or volunteer - should be very special, so before you do, it is important you understand what it means.
-We encourage girls to think about how they want to celebrate their commitment, and all members get a certificate and badge to remember making their Promise.
+We encourage girls to think about how they want to celebrate their commitment, and all members get a badge to remember making their Promise.

 I promise that I will do my best

 The Promise isn’t about being perfect or the best at everything – it’s about girls attempting new challenges and achieving their personal best.
 Girlguiding gives girls of all ages opportunities to try new things and develop their skills.

 To be true to myself

 We want girls to be comfortable with who they are.
 We help them to be brave enough to stand up for the things that are important to them whilst celebrating the special things that make them happy.
 We talk to them about how sometimes being true to themselves means making difficult decisions – even if their friends don’t agree.

 We all have different beliefs - some of these come from specific religions and others don’t.
 This part of the Promise encourages girls to develop their own personal beliefs – whatever they are.
 Spiritual development includes helping girls reflect on their lives, decisions and their place in the world.
 Guiding also helps girls learn about other beliefs and respect the spiritual choices of others.